Ordering a DNA test

 Any swabs or hair samples which are in excess of those needed for DNA extraction will be stored for up to five years and can be accessed for further testing at your request.
 All reasonable care will be taken to archive these samples carefully, however we do not guarantee that these samples will maintain their quality over extended periods.

 The turnaround time is given as a guide and is not a guarentee.
-As a general guide, and provided that there are no issues with the samples, samples received by Monday morning will be processed and results issued by the end of the week.
+Many of the tests are performed every week, and provided that there are no issues with the samples, samples received by Monday morning will be processed and results issued by the end of the week.
+Other tests are performed once a fortnight.

 During holidays the laboratory may close for several days.
 A notice will be placed on the Home Page to inform customers well in advance.
 Please schedule your testing to take these periods into account.

-Under normal circumstances, results will be available 1 – 2 weeks after receipt of the sample.
+Urgent testing - Under normal circumstances, in-house test results will be available 1 – 2 weeks after receipt of the sample.

 If there is an urgent need for a result please contact the laboratory and we will endeavour to meet your deadline.